vivliostyle/vivliostyle.org/faq.md

 http-server . --cors -o -c-1
 ```

 This will open the URL <http://localhost:8080> of your local web server and allow you to view a list of local files in your browser.
-You can then find the HTML file you want to typeset and view, copy the URL, and specify it in the online Vivliostyle Viewer <https://vivliostyle.org/viewer/>.
+You can then find the HTML file you want to typeset and view, copy the URL, and specify it in the online Vivliostyle Viewer <span class="url"><https://vivliostyle.org/viewer/></span>.

 (Here, the `--cors` option of the http-server command allows scripts in another domain to access this local server's documents, the `-o` option is to start your browser, and `-c-1` disables the cache.)